5 Counterfactual evaluations

 What if you could play out different scenarios without them actually happening in real life?
 What if you had taken that new job instead of staying at your current one?
 Or ordered the other dish on the menu?
 This kind of 'what if' thinking is essentially what counterfactual evaluations allow us to do.

-With the right data, counterfactual evaluations can help you understand what could have happened if an AI model had made a different decision.
-The last chapter detailed engineering system performance metrics that every AI practitioner should consider before introducing a model into a production setting.
-We discussed things like dark-loading, latency degradation metrics and key metrics to consider when measuring systems performance.
-Now in this chapter, we’re shifting focus from the systems that surround a model and back to the model itself by exploding another powerful methodology: counterfactual evaluations.
+The last chapter detailed engineering system performance metrics that every AI practitioner should consider before introducing a model into production.
+We discussed things like dark-loading, latency degradation metrics, and key metrics for measuring system performance.
+Now we’re shifting focus from the systems that surround a model and back to the model’s decisions by exploring another powerful methodology: counterfactual evaluations.